Wisembly/AMQPBundle/README.md

 [SwarrotBundle](http://github.com/swarrot/SwarrotBundle).
 Currently in early stages of development... and opensourcing.

-But, unlike the SwarrotBundle, this bundle does not allow you (yet ?) to configure multiple consumers, and force you to use the `CommandProcessor` approach (Every message should be treated in the `CommandProcessor`, which will be treated through a Symfony `Process`.
+But, unlike the SwarrotBundle, this bundle does not allow you (...yet ?) to configure multiple consumers, and force you to use the `CommandProcessor` approach (Every message should be treated in the `CommandProcessor`, which will be treated through a Symfony `Process`.